justincy/d3-pedigree-examples/README.md

 * __[Expand and Collapse](http://justincy.github.io/d3-pedigree-examples/expandable.html)__: Click on persons to expand and collapse the tree.
 * __[Smooth Transitions](http://justincy.github.io/d3-pedigree-examples/transitions.html)__: Changes are animated when the tree is expanded or collapsed.

+#### Notes

-Pan and zoom via the mouse are enabled in all examples.
+* Pan and zoom via the mouse are enabled in all examples.

+* D3 tree layouts are configured for top -> bottom displays.
+We want a left -> right display so the x and y coordinates are flipped for nodes and links only.
+This is made even more complicated by svg using screen coordinates instead of cartesian coordinates.

+  Say D3 calculates that a root node will be displayed at `(10,10)` with a child below it at `(10,20)`.
+We switch the x and y which leaves the root at `(10,10)` but moves the child to `(20,10)` which is now to the right.
+This gives us the traditional left to right ancestral pedigree view.

+  To display descendants we swap the x and y then negate the x value which puts child nodes at the left.